Current research projects - Find out more about ongoing research projects of Sleep & Mind -research group members.

 Glaku - Longitudinal Community Cohort

 Glaku is a longitudinal community-based cohort born in Helsinki in 1998 that underwent a sleep EEG assessment at the age of 17.
 Together with rich phenotypes and genome-wide information, the cohort has produced a multitude of papers unraveling different developmental sleep profiles and associations between sleep, learning, and their genetic modulation.

 Glaku cohort is studied in collaboration with the Developmental psychology research group.

 Other projects and collaboration

 The team collaborates with other research groups, teams and industrial actors in various projects, where sleep is involved.
+During years 2018-2020, we have collaborated with Finnish wearable industry, such as Polar, FirstBeat, and Oura.
 We have an ample experience in conducting multimethod sleep research among participants of all ages.
-Please contact firstname.lastname@example.org for further questions.
+Please contact email@example.com for further questions.

 If you want to include sleep measurements in your project, please be in touch!